To honour those who served their country

 “In this their finest hour”

-Kill the Prisoners’ and the Commonwealth War Graves
+Kill the Prisoners’, the Commonwealth War Graves and KEW

-When compiling the Java Index it was noted that many of the British prisoners captured in Java, died at Rabaul and Ballali Island.
+When compiling the Java Index it was noted that many of the British prisoners captured in Java, died at Rabaul and Ballale Island.
 Alf ‘Blackie’ Baker’s book ‘What Price Bushido’ and Don Wall’s ‘Kill the Prisoners’ confirmed this.
 Using these valuable sources of information these pages were formed with the help of the Commonwealth War Graves.
+The Bomana War Cemetery list was compiled by John Winterbotham from information supplied by DVA Canberra.

 Please select from the menu below